Kivou-2000607/yata-bot/README.md

 https://yata.alwaysdata.net/bot/

 ### Host the bot
-If you want to host the bot on your server read the documentation, join the YATA discord and ping and @Helper for a setup.
+If you want to host the bot on your server read the documentation, join the YATA discord and ping a @Staff for a setup.

 Enjoy,